Triggered (film): Reception

 Ben Kenigsberg of the New York Times gave the film three stars, stating "its relentlessness, and the gusto with which it embraces its mandate to make a mess, is tough to resist.".
 Brian Tallerico of RogerEbert.com gave it 2.5 stars.
 Mark Hanson of Slant Magazine rated it 1.5 stars.
 Calling the characters "mostly bland", Frank Sheck of The Hollywood Reporter said of the film: "Once the outlandish premise is established, there's little to enjoy in the increasing body count".
+Though critical of the film's acting and referring to it as "a D-rated splatter film," The Alternative included Triggered in "The Alt's Favorite Horror Films" list, stating "It’s so bad it’s good, and I’m obsessed with it.
+I need you to be obsessed with it too."